 Because the Internet travels at the speed of light, no single person will see everything you post/mail.
 That’s precisely why you must do it multiple times across several dates/times to reach them all.
-This blog post offers details on creating campaigns.
+I walk you through my method for creating campaigns here.

 Affiliate Sales Strategy #4: Make Friends With Affiliate Managers

 One of the smartest things you can do to make more affiliate sales is befriend the affiliate manager for the company you’re promoting.
 Affiliate managers see a wide variety of approaches, including the ones that work and the ones that don’t.